AllenInstitute/EM_MC_paper_figures/README.md

 ```

 Create a python environment and make sure that all the necessary requirements are installed (listed in requirements.txt)
-For example setup a new anaconda environemnt or virtual environment then within that environment.
+For example setup a new anaconda environemnt or virtual environment then within that environment with Python 3.10 (or Python 3.9 if running the model)

 ```
    pip install -r requirements.txt